dukhochung/ASQdata/README.md

     Example:
 ![example_match_ids](https://user-images.githubusercontent.com/40154523/47962862-c622e480-e06e-11e8-8b94-be8e7329da6e.JPG)

+  5. The output file 'matched_otu_table.txt' will be created in the user-specified output directory, which can be used as input OTU_table in the [CowPi galaxy workflow](https://www.cowpi.org/p/tutorial.html) with your sequecne file.

   To change the format of your OTU table from '.biom' to a text file, please use [Convert BIOM formats (Galaxy Version 2.1.5.0)](https://share-galaxy.ibers.aber.ac.uk/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fiuc%2Fbiom_convert%2Fbiom_convert%2F2.1.5.0&version=2.1.5.0&__identifer=bdshirne0e)